bitbrain/pandora/docs/items/README.md

-# Learn about Pandora item concepts
+# Learn about Pandora data model